Guitar Repair & Building

 - Use the math, communications, and computer skills needed in lutherie.

-- David Vincent earned his certificate from the Roberto Venn School of Luthiery.
+- David Vincent earned his certificate from the Roberto Venn School of Luthiery, and then worked as a repair technician for 6 years at E.M.
+Short’s Guitars and Wichita Violin Shop in Wichita, Kansas.
 He has taught at Southeast Technical since 1984.
-David has built 40 instruments and helped students build over 600 instruments.
+David has built more than 50 instruments and helped students build over 600 instruments.
+He has made the guitars that are the first place prize for the Minnesota Flatpicking Guitar Championship since 2009.

 - Brian Boedigheimer received his diploma in Guitar Repair and Construction from Red Wing Technical College in 1994.
-For 12 years he performed service for music stores throughout the St. Croix Valley and began teaching instrument construction in 2000.
-Brian also worked on designs and built electric guitars with the Benedict Guitar Company.
+For 12 years he provided service for music stores throughout the St. Croix Valley.
+He also worked on designs and built electric guitars with the Benedict Guitar Company.
 In 2003 he attended the Wood Finishing Technology Program at Dakota County Technical College.
-Currently he teaches full-time in the String Instrument Repair and Construction Program and in his spare time he designs and builds his own line of instruments.
+Currently he teaches full-time in the Guitar Repair and Building Program and in his spare time he designs and builds his own line of instruments.